 The "signs" that can, in principle, be registered as trademarks have expanded well beyond the traditional notion of words and logo, to include a large variety of "signs" such as colour, smell, sound and 3-dimensional objects, to name but a few.

-If you believe that you have created a "sign" that can make a consumer choose your service or goods over those of others simply because they like or recognise the sign, you should consider engaging in the process of applying for registration of your "sign" as a trademark.
+If you believe that you have created a "sign" that can make a consumer choose your service or goods over those of others simply because they like or recognise the sign, you should consider engaging a trade mark attorney (sometimes colloquially referred to as trademark lawyer or IP attorney) to discuss the process of applying for registration of your "sign" as a trademark.

 NOTE: The information provided above does not constitute legal advise.
 If you do require legal advise, please contact us to arrange a consultation.